peteroupc/peteroupc.github.io/random.md

 - must not contain, in whole or in part, the RNG's own output,
 - must not be a fixed value, a nearly fixed value, or a user-entered value,
 - is encouraged not to consist of a timestamp (especially not a timestamp with millisecond or coarser granularity)<sup>[**(2)**](#Note2)</sup>, and
-- must be at least the same size as the PRNG's _state length_.
+- must have at least as many bits as the PRNG's _state length_.

 The implementation is encouraged to reseed itself from time to time (using a newly generated seed as described earlier), especially if the PRNG has a _state length_ less than 238 bits.
 If the implementation reseeds, it should do so before it generates more values than the square root of the PRNG's period without reseeding.